kamillionlabs/hateoflux-documentation/docs/cookbook.md

 ### Creating a `HalResourceWrapper` with an Embedded Resource

 {: .note }
-The code might seem a bit lengthy; however, if you choose to use assemblers, they will handle most of it automatically for you!
+The code might seem a bit lengthy; however, if you choose to use assemblers, they will handle most of it automatically for you (e.g. [see here](#creating-a-halresourcewrapper-with-a-resource-and-a-single-embedded))!

 Now we want to create a `HalResourceWrapper` that doesn't just reference a shipment via a link, but also includes the whole object instead: